blues/app-accelerators/11-generator-activity-monitor/README.md

 The Dr. Wattson energy monitoring board monitors power by being looped into the mains AC wiring both for input and output of the generator being monitored.
 Additionally, solder jumpers are configured to select the I2C address of the Dr. Wattson board.

-> Note: The solution uses 2 Dr. Wattson boards connected to one Notecard - both boards must be configured with different I2C address.
+> **Note**: As the solution uses two Dr. Wattson boards connected to one Notecard, both boards must be configured with different I2C address.
 In this guide we use address `0x74` for utility power and address `0x75` for generator output power, which corresponds with monitor instance 1 and monitor instance 2.

 Please see [Dr. Wattson Energy Monitor build](../08-power-quality-monitor/drwattson-build.md) for build instructions.

-With the build complete, you will have a 2 power monitors, each with an AC inlet and two AC outlets, like this
+With the build complete, you will have two power monitors, each with an AC inlet and two AC outlets, like this

 <img alt="Dr. Wattson monitor complete" title="Dr. Wattson Monitor complete" src="./images/wiring-10-complete.jpg" width="30%" height="30%"/>